arguments - contains function to parse arguments and

 # Print name and value of variables

-dbg FOO BAR BAZ TIMES ARGUMENTS
+dbg FOO BAR BAZ TIMES ARGUMENTSarguments::generate_parser OPTIONS_DESCRIPTIONS -

 generate parser for options.
 Will create function

-, which can be used to parse
+arguments::parse_options(), which can be used to parse

 arguments.
-Use declare -fp arguments::parse_options
+Use declare -fp arguments::parse_options to show

 generated source.

-- display embeded
+arguments::help LEVEL - display embeded

 documentation.
 LEVEL - level of documentation: